AnhLeo2002/Beginning_Projects/README.md

 # Beginning Projects
-Some initial project I've done (most are more like copy & paste)
+Some initial project I've done (with helps)